 Determine whether or not continued operation and ownership of Upper St. Anthony Falls Lock and Dam (USAF) is in the federal interest, and if not, provide supporting information for deauthorization of the project purposes and disposal of the property.

 USAF is located on the Mississippi River in Minneapolis, Minnesota.

-Section 356 of the Water Resources Development Act of December 27, 2020 (WRDA 2020), directed that all or substantially all of the lands around the USAF lock be conveyed to the city of Minneapolis, and that additional licenses and easements be granted to the city for any lands and features that are not otherwise conveyed in fee.
-WRDA 2020 requires that the city of Minneapolis submit a formal request for the lands they wish to be conveyed.
+Section 356 of the Water Resources Development Act of December 27, 2020 (WRDA 2020), directed that all or substantially all the lands around the USAF lock be conveyed to the city of Minneapolis, and that additional licenses and easements be granted to the city for any lands and features that are not otherwise conveyed.

-The disposition report will be finalized following confirmation of the lands to be conveyed to the city of Minneapolis under WRDA 2020.
-The final report will be forwarded for approval by the director of Civil Works.
+Pending receipt of full funding, the disposition report will be finalized following confirmation of the lands and interests to be conveyed to the city of Minneapolis under WRDA 2020.
+If disposal of the remaining features is still recommended, a final report will be forwarded for approval by the director of Civil Works.
 The report will then be forwarded to Congress for consideration of the Corps’ recommendations.